uoft-lgcu/lgcu.ca/health.md

 #### Other ways to find resources:

 * Your fellow grad students can be a great source of advice and support (even if it's just about what dentist they go to).
 To get in touch in the age of social distancing, you can: email the LGCU listserv (LGCU-L@listserv.utoronto.ca); contact [Fiona Wilson](https://www.linguistics.utoronto.ca/people/directories/graduate-students/fiona-wilson) to be added to the LGCUers facebook page; or contact [Tim Gadanidis](https://www.linguistics.utoronto.ca/people/directories/graduate-students/timothy-gadanidis) to be added to the LGCU virtual lounge on Zulip.

-* The GSU's [Grad Minds](http://www.gradminds.ca/) promotes mental health awareness among grad students at U of T. Check out their workshops and events, or consider volunteering.

 * The LGCU's own [Mindsweepers Wellness Committee](https://uoft-lgcu.github.io/committees/) Mindsweepers *does not* provide direct support to students, but may be able to point you in the direction of some good resources.
 You can send them suggestions or get involved yourself.